cshum/imagor/README.md

   -vips-max-animation-frames int
         VIPS maximum of animated image frames to be processed.
-Set 1 to disable animation, -1 for unlimited. (default -1) -vips-mozjpeg
+Set 1 to disable animation, -1 for unlimited. (default -1) -vips-disable-blur
-        VIPS enable maximum compression with MozJPEG.
-Requires mozjpeg to be installed -vips-disable-blur
         VIPS disable blur operations for vips processor -vips-disable-filters string